lmcrean/documentations/readme.md

 <details><summary><i>review</i></summary>

 </details>

 # 3. Automatic Testing and Deployment

 ## 3.1.
 Browserstack testing

+Browserstack was used to test the site on different devices and browsers.
+The following devices and browsers were tested:

 ## 3.2.
 Deployment

+The site was deployed on Heroku.
+The following steps were taken to deploy the site:

+1. Create a requirements.txt file using the following command in the terminal:

+    ```bash
+    pip3 freeze --local > requirements.txt
+    ```

+2. Create a Procfile using the following command in the terminal:

+    ```bash
+    echo web: gunicorn coach_matrix.wsgi:application > Procfile
+    ```

+3. Push the requirements.txt and Procfile to GitHub.
+4. Create a new app on Heroku.
+5. Link the app to the GitHub repository.
+6. Set the following config vars in the Heroku settings:

+    ```bash
+    CLOUDINARY_API_KEY

+   CLOUDINARY_API_SECRET

+   CLOUDINARY_CLOUD_NAME

+   CLOUDINARY_URL

+   DATABASE_URL

+   PORT

+   SECRET_KEY
+    ```

+7. Deploy the app on Heroku.

 # 4. Issues and Bugs